Guidelines for Managing 1,4-Dioxane in Public Water Systems

 There are several strategies that water utilities can employ to mitigate the impact of 1,4-dioxane contamination.
 These include:

-• Treatment: Integrating advanced treatment into your water treatment process, such as Advanced Oxidation Processes (AOPs) or Granular Activated Carbon (GAC) filtration, has shown promise in removing 1,4-dioxane.
+• Treatment: Integrating advanced treatment into your water treatment process, such as Advanced Oxidation Processes (AOPs), has shown promise in removing 1,4-dioxane.
 Also, source remediation methods like bioremediation and dredging can mitigate exposure risk.

 • Source Control: Identifying and controlling contamination sources can prevent further spread.
 This might involve working with nearby industries or businesses that are discharging 1,4-dioxane.